dlesbre/cephalopode/README.md

 	```
 	This opens a bash shell on a small debian system.
 For other systems, the best I can do is point you to [this tutorial](https://cuneyt.aliustaoglu.biz/en/running-gui-applications-in-docker-on-windows-linux-mac-hosts/) which helped me set it up in linux.

-3. The X server may require authentification.
-To allow docker to authenticate, run `xauth list` on your system, copy the first line and then run `xauth add <first line here>` in the docker shell.
+	If running on a remote system, [this other tutorial](https://blog.yadutaf.fr/2017/09/10/running-a-graphical-app-in-a-docker-container-on-a-remote-server/) may help set it up

-4. You are now logged in as user "user" who has sudo priviledges with password "password".
+3. You are now logged in as user "user" who has sudo priviledges with password "password".
 User's home folder contains our souce code under `src`.
 The makefile in `~/src` can be used to quickly launch all our programs.
 See `make help` for a full list of targets, or below for specific targets.

 	For convenience, we added the fl interpretor and bifrost compiler to the path.
 They can be accessed with `fl` and `bifrost`.
 Note that `fl` requires a connection to the X-server.